-Possibility of 10-year mountaineering ban against couple; action against others in the fraud will be taken based on findings of 3-member probe team
+There is a possibility of 10-year mountaineering ban against couple; action against others in the fraud will be taken based on findings of a 3-member probe team

 Pune: Nepal’s Department of Tourism has confirmed that the Pune constable couple, Dinesh and Tarakeshwari Rathod, had indeed morphed the Everest summit pictures of another mountaineer and fraudulently obtained a summit certificate for themselves on June 10. mid-day had exposed the couple’s deception last week.
 Punishment under Nepal’s Tourism Act includes a five-year ban on entering Nepal and a 10-year ban on mountaineering.
 Tourism department officials could not confirm what the punishment for the Rathods would be.